Get The Help You Need (504) 586-5200

 July 11th, 2018

-Surgical errors results in $2 million verdict On behalf of David Bowling of The Bowling Christiansen Law Firm, A Professional Law Corporation posted in Surgical Errors on Wednesday, July 11, 2018.
+Surgical errors results in $2 million verdict On behalf of David Bowling of The Bowling Law Firm, A Professional Law Corporation posted in Surgical Errors on Wednesday, July 11, 2018.
 People living in Louisiana who have had to undergo surgery know that there is usually a certain amount of risk.
 Over the years, medical professionals have worked to make surgeries as safe as possible for patients.
 Laparoscopic procedures are intended to help minimize the risk to patients.
 Unfortunately, one such procedure went wrong, and the surgical errors that followed caused long-term damage to the patient.
 The patient, a woman, underwent a laparoscopic abdominal surgery in 2015 to remove her ovaries.
-Unfortunately, the surgeon damaged the patient’s bladder during the surgery, and a urologist......
+Unfortunately, the surgeon damaged the patient’s bladder during the surgery, and a urologist was......

 read more